Skip to main content

 Add Clerk JWT URL to Hasura

-Change the client ID to the ID you copied before, and input the public certificate of Cadoor which you can find in Casdoor/Certs.
+Change client ID to the ID you copied before and input the public certificate of Casdoor, from the Casdoor Certs page.

-Then input the username and password you create for Hasura before.
+Then input the username and password you created for Hasura before.

 Token Page